 Taste is Personal

-In a world of social content aggregators and one-size-fits-all restaurant ratings, no one puts it more simply (or more eloquently) than Rhett McLaughlin and Link Neal of Good Mythical Morning who sing:
+No one articulates our take on personal taste more simply (or more eloquently) than Rhett McLaughlin & Link Neal of Good Mythical Morning who sing:

 "...I like what I like and I like liking the things that I do - and I don't mind that I don't like liking the same exact things as you."